 SocialJusticeBooks.org hosts a database of children’s book reviews for the See What We See (SWWS) coalition.
 See What We See is a coalition of writers, scholars, educators, librarians, and activists who believe that books reflect what is valued in society and can therefore shape people’s attitudes and actions towards one another.

 One of the goals of SWWS is to provide substantive, critical reviews of children’s and young adult books in order to create awareness of the omissions, myths, stereotypes, and distortions that misrepresent people of color.
 The SWWS database links to reviews on many of the collaborator sites, such as American Indians in Children’s Literature, Edith Campbell’s Cotton Quilts, Zetta Elliott, Reading While White, DeColores: The Raza Experience in Books for Children, Latinxs in KidLit, Disability in KidLit, Africa Access, Rethinking Schools, and Teaching for Change.
 Reviews from other sites are selectively included as well.
 Read about the coalition.

 SocialJusticeBooks.org provides recommended articles on multicultural children’s literature and critical literacy by some of the leading scholars in the field.

 Teaching for Change staff and board encourage everyone to support indie bookstores and public libraries.
 On this site, the titles are linked to Bookshop.org, an indie bookstore platform, or to Powells.com, an independent, unionized bookstore based in Portland, Oregon.
 A small percentage of book purchases through these links goes to Teaching for Change.

 Wherever you shop, boycott anti-labor and anti-indie bookstore Amazon.

 The Social Justice Books website was launched with funding to an early childhood collaborative by the Newman’s Own Foundation and the Peppercorn Foundation.
-Additional support was provided by individual donors to Teaching for Change.
+Additional support was provided by Munchkin.com and individual donors.

 Please let us know what you think of the site.
 We are collecting endorsements to share and we welcome your comments and suggestions.
 Submit feedback.